teo-tsirpanis/Farkle/docs/docs/templates.md

 For the rest of this guide, we will assume that we have a project with a precompiled grammar next to us.
 Once we build it, we can create an HTML page by running `farkle render`.

 If everything went well, we will see a file named like `MyAwesomeGrammar.html`.
-It describes the grammar's syntax, its LALR states, its DFA states and more.
+It describes the grammar's syntax, its LR states, its DFA states and more.
 If you are just watching, take a look at a sample [HTML file generated for a JSON grammar](JSON-generated.html) to get a better idea.

 These HTML files can be customized by omitting the state tables, the CSS styling, or by adding custom content at the end if their `<head>`.
 Run `farkle render --help` to get all the available options.